RoryQo/Evaluating-Study-Time-Differences-Across-Schools/README.md

 </p>

 #### Posterior Predictive Check - Graph 1: School 1
 To assess the quality of the model fit to School 1's data, we plot the posterior predictive check alongside the observed data for School 1.
+All three schools appear to have well fit models based on our PPCs.

 ```
 # Generate posterior predictive samples for School 1 (mean and variance)